 Vijaya Bank calculates interest as per the prevailing rate.
 The Government of India revises this rate quarterly.
 The interest is calculated every month based on the lower of the two –

-At the end of each year, total interest earned is added with the standing balance.
+At the end of each year, total interest earned is added to the standing balance.
 Thus, interest is compounded annually, ensuring more substantial returns.

-The Vijaya Bank PPF account is an excellent investment device for individuals looking to dilute their risk exposure or seeking risk-free returns.
-With the power of compounding and tax benefits, it also provides for hefty benefits to individuals.
+The Vijaya Bank PPF account is an excellent investment device for individuals looking to dilute their risk exposure or seek risk-free returns.
+With the power of compounding and tax benefits, it also provides hefty benefits to individuals.